Building a Commercial Space

 See user guide

-Commercial Building Permits
+Commercial Building and Trades Permits

 building permit is required for all new construction projects.
 It may also be required when a new type of operation will be moving into a space, or when a business is changing ownership, even if no construction is planned.
 This ensures that the building meets health and safety requirements, as the approvals may differ from the previous operator in the location.